Research and Development (R&D) Graduate programme

 What does the programme involve?

 The R&D Graduate Programme will give you broad experience of the drug discovery process by immersing you in real science, giving you responsibility on real projects from the outset and providing ongoing mentoring.
-The programme includes three rotations, which you can choose from an extensive range of placements, allowing you to tailor your development to your passion – whether this is in chemistry, molecular biology, biochemistry, pharmacology or another branch of science.
-And as well as building your scientific knowledge, we’ll help you to develop ‘soft’ skills which will help you in your career progression.
+You can choose from an extensive range of placements, allowing you to tailor your development to your passion – whether this is in chemistry, molecular biology, biochemistry, pharmacology or another function of the R&D organisation.
+As well as building your scientific knowledge, we’ll help you to develop professional skills which will support your career progression.

-Wherever you’re based, you’ll be working with colleagues who are true experts, as well as with academic institutions and like-minded scientific companies.
-You’ll discover how we’re pioneering more open innovation, and actively sharing knowledge and ideas to make the next scientific breakthrough.
+Wherever you’re based, you’ll be working with colleagues who are true experts.
+You’ll discover how we’re pioneering open innovation, and actively sharing knowledge and ideas to make the next scientific breakthrough.

 What we're looking for:

-- Science graduates with a minimum of a 2:1 (UK) / GPA 3 (US) / VG Grade (Sweden) or local equivalent Bachelor's degree or Masters gained in 2020 or 2021.
+- Science graduates with a minimum of a 2:1 (UK) / GPA 3 (US) / VG Grade (Sweden) or local equivalent Bachelor's or Masters degree gained in 2023 or to be gained before September 2024.

 - Bright, motivated and highly driven individuals with a real passion for drug development .